-Posted in ACC Oteptoti Building,
+Posted in ACC Otepoti Building,

 The new building being developed by Ngāi Tahu Property in Dunedin is taking shape and getting noticed as a unique addition to the cityscape.
 Named Ōtepoti, the building retells the whakapapa of the name and celebrates the history and identity of mana whenua.
 Mana whenua owned organisation, Aukaha, facilitated a thoughtful and collaborative process of developing the cultural narrative and the design.